This post contains affiliate links. Please see ourย disclosure policy.

 It might seem like I’m describing myself, but I’m really describing this fabulous one-pot Mediterranean pasta with hearty chunks of wholesome mackerel—and I can’t get enough of it.

 For the past few weeks I’ve been all about quick and easy.
-As my work load piles up (along with my laundry), I’m realizing more and more that time is precious and so are sheet pan meals and Instant Pot dinners.
+As my work load piles up (along with my laundry), I’m realizing more and more that time is precious and so are quick meals like my Sheet Pan Shrimp Fajitas and Instant Pot Chicken Shawarma Lettuce Wraps.
 Lately, I’ve found myself reaching the point where I’ve been forgetting to eat lunch some days, or at least until I’m hit with a dizzy spell mid afternoon.

 Not cool.
 My life clearly needs more purse snacks and breezy meals.